raspberrypilearning/count-the-creatures/en/step_6.md

 --- task ---

-Repeat this process so that you have three animal sprites that match the colours of your paper.
+Repeat this process so that you have three animal sprites that match the colours of your paper or objects.
 The code will also be duplicated for each sprite.

 --- /task ---